 Financial institutions that fail to comply with BSA regulations may be prosecuted under the US criminal code with punishments including imprisonment and fines of up to $250,000.

 Hong Kong Monetary Authority (HKMA)

 The Hong Kong Monetary Authority is responsible for the stability of Hong Kong’s banking system and monetary policy.
 Under the authority of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance, the HKMA is also the regulatory body responsible for combating money laundering and the financing of terrorism.
-In this capacity, it works to ensure that financial institutions in Hong Kong are meeting a variety of legal requirements, the most important being the development and implementation of an effective AML/CTF program.
+In this capacity, it works to ensure that financial institutions in Hong Kong are meeting a variety of legal requirements, the most important being the development and implementation of an effective AML/CFT program.
 In order to comply with HKMA AML policy, that program must feature: